WASHINGTON: MODERATE REGULATIONS

 The Washington Homeschool Law requires you to meet 1 of the 4 following qualifications in order to homeschool:

-- 45 college level quarter credit hours (30 semester credit hours).
+- 45 college level quarter credit hours (30 semester credit hours), or

-- Completion of a parent qualifying course in home-based instruction (sign up for a qualifying course through Washington Homeschool Organization).
+- Completion of a parent qualifying course in home-based instruction (sign up for a qualifying course through Washington Homeschool Organization), or

-- Allow a certified person to oversee your homeschooling; this person must meet with your child 1 hour/week to supervise and evaluate your child’s educational progress.
+- Allow a certified person to oversee your homeschooling; this person must meet with your child 1 hour/week to supervise and evaluate your child’s educational progress, or

 - Get approval from the Superintendent of your local school district as someone who qualifies to homeschool.